Neskol/MaiLib/README.md

 ### Usage

-- The most basic part of this is `Chart` - you can use this to construct different charts.
+- The most basic part of this is `Chart`.
+You can use this base class to construct different charts.
 - This library follows the Tokenizer-Parser-Compiler format to process files, and uses an Abstract Syntax Tree for grammar decomposition when implementing Simai and Ma2 formats.
 If you wish to add additional formats, please make sure you also process files in the same fashion as this library, and ensure that all methods within the `ITokenizer`, `IParser`,